shanujaiswal/Practice_Project/Python/1) Python Notes.md

    --> Without a base case, the function will call itself infinitely, leading to a stack overflow.
 2. Recursive Case:
    --> This is where the function calls itself with a smaller or simpler input to gradually reach the base case.

+# File I/O in Python

+--> File I/O (Input/Output) in Python allows reading from and writing to files.
+--> Python provides built-in functions to handle file operations efficiently.

+1. File Handling Modes
+   When working with files, you need to specify the mode:
+   --> "r" Read (default mode).
+Opens file for reading; error if file doesn't exist.
+   --> "w" Write.
+Creates a new file or overwrites an existing one.
+   --> "a" Append.
+Opens file for writing but preserves existing content.
+   --> "r+" Read and Write.
+File must exist.
+   --> "w+" Write and Read.
+Creates a new file or overwrites an existing one.
+   --> "a+" Append and Read.
+Creates file if it doesn’t exist.
+   --> 'x' create a new file and open it for writing --> 'b' binary mode
+   --> 't' text mode (default)
+   --> '+' open a disk file for updating (reading and writing)
+2. Opening and Closing a File (open,read & Close File) --> Use open("filename", "mode") to open a file.
+   --> Always close the file using close() to free system resources.
+   --> Default value is read
+   --> Example
+   f = open("example.txt", "r") # Open file in read mode f.close() # Close file
+3. Reading a File
+   --> read() → Reads entire file.
+   --> readline() → Reads one line at a time.
+   --> readlines() → Reads all lines as a list.
+   --> Example
+   f = open("example.txt", "r")
+   content = f.read() # Reads the entire file
+   f.close()
+4. Writing to a File
+   write() → Writes a string to the file. writelines() → Writes a list of strings.
+   --> Example
+   f = open("example.txt", "w")
+   f.write("Hello, World!") # Overwrites the file with this text f.close()
+5. ** Using with Statement (Best Practice) **
+   The with statement automatically closes the file after execution.
+   --> Example
+   with open("example.txt", "r") as f: content = f.read() # No need to explicitly close the file
+6. File Handling Exceptions
+   Always handle errors using try-except to prevent crashes.
+   --> Example
+   try:
+   f = open("nonexistent.txt", "r")
+   except FileNotFoundError:
+   print("File not found!")
+7. Working with Binary Files
+   Use "rb" or "wb" modes for non-text files (e.g., images, PDFs).